 For many years, Michigan Farmer has bestowed the prestigious Master Farmer award on individuals who have demonstrated how to farm more effectively, efficiently, environmentally and economically.

 Because the efforts of farmers often go unnoticed, the Michigan Master Farmer award is a sincere effort to honor top Michigan farmers who have generously devoted their time and energy to building stronger communities and better agriculture.

-Supporting letters for the nominees from a pastor, county Extension agent, banker or other agricultural or civic leaders will strengthen the nomination.
-These letters will be forwarded to the judges for viewing.
+Nominations are due Oct.
+15. Supporting letters for the nominees from a pastor, county Extension agent, banker, or other agricultural or civic leaders will strengthen the nomination.
+These letters will be forwarded to the judges for review.

 Send completed nomination form and supporting letters to [email protected], or mail them to Jennifer Kiel, 710 W. Park St., St. Johns, MI 48879.